apexskier/nova-typescript/typescript.novaextension/README.md

 # TypeScript Extension

 This extension provides rich TypeScript integration through a dedicated language server for both TypeScript and javascript code.
 Hover over symbols to see type information, receive better autocomplete suggestions, and see type warnings and errors inline.
 Quickly search for symbols across your project and type dependencies using the "Find Symbol" command.
-Apply common code refactors with code actions.
+Apply common code refactors such with code actions.
+Clean your code with import organization and document formatting.

-## Editor commands:

-Right click source code and choose the following from the TypeScript menu.

-- Go to Definition
-- Find References
-- Rename Symbol
-- Code Actions
-- Offer Suggestions (experimental)

-## Workspace commands:

-From the menu, select Extensions > TypeScript.

-- Find Symbol

 ## Usage

 ### Editor functionality

-Main functionality is found inline in the editor.
+The main functionality is found inline in the editor.

 **Inline errors**